The official blog of the Lung Institute.

 COPD and sleeping problems can be incredibly difficult.
 As sleep is one of the most important aspects of life, to struggle to get it every night along with the general symptoms of COPD, fatigue can turn to stress, anxiety and depression very quickly.

 However, change may be possible through treatment.

 With a few behavioral changes, it’s possible to greatly affect the pronouncement of symptoms within those with COPD, emphysema and pulmonary fibrosis.
 And that includes the quality of your sleep.
-However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+However, when lifestyle changes fail to improve your quality of life in the way that you may expect, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.